 Public bath.
 Like, taking a bath, in public, in public bath, with other people

 FINALLY.
-After I didn’t make it to the larger one in Odaiba area, I finally made it in Ueno!!
-Thanks Soe for initiating and navigating the way.
+After I didn’t make it to the larger one in the Odaiba area, I finally made it in Ueno!!
+Thanks, Soe for initiating and navigating the way.

-Well, public bath is like: you go in – separate way from the male area – you strip in the locker/ changing/ powder room – go in a place which has few showers and mirror and small chair – and you can choose between 3 hot tubs.
+Well, the public bath is like: you go in – separate way from the male area – you strip in the locker/ changing/ powder room – go in a place which has few showers and mirror and small chair – and you can choose between 3 hot tubs.
 The least hot one is HOT for me.
-The hottest one is like 42 degree celcius, I didn’t go there obviously.
+The hottest one is like 42 degrees Celcius, I didn’t go there obviously.
 I wouldn’t write this blog if I go in there.
 I might be dead.

-Above: us in public bath.
+Above: us in the public bath.
 After bath.
 It was a priceless experience! :-*

 It all comes to an end.
 But it’s not the end.

 Every time I visit a place, I always explore the possibility of me coming back to that place.
 It can come from different things: the vibe, the culture, the people, the easiness to navigate/ transport, how I feel when I step out from the airport, the system, everything! – and I’d definitely go back to Tokyo one day.
 (I am very sure about that!!)

 In fact, I randomly bought another return ticket to Osaka this October before my visa expires.
 Now I need to figure out where will I get the money to survive there…………….

 Oh, If you want to see a few pictures from the trip, check my Facebook album here.